PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 Flexibility

-Flexible and impact-resistant; bends before breaking.
+Flexible and impact-resistant; bends before breaking

-Stiff but brittle; cracks or shatters under stress or impact.
+Stiff but brittle; cracks or shatters under stress or impact

 Strength

-Lower tensile strength.
+Lower tensile strength

-Slightly higher tensile strength but is brittle.
+Slightly higher tensile strength, but brittle

 Temperature Resistance